daos-stack/daos/doc/admin/deployment.md

 and can be used to verify that the DAOS servers are up and running.
 It is to be run as a standard, unprivileged user as follows:

-\$ daos\_shell –l storagenode1:10001,storagenode2:10001 storage scan
+\$ daos\_shell -l storagenode1:10001,storagenode2:10001 storage scan

-“storagenode” should be replaced with the actual hostname of each storage node.
+"storagenode" should be replaced with the actual hostname of each storage node.
 This command will show whether the DAOS server is properly running and initialized on each storage node.
 A more comprehensive and user-friendly tool built over the management API is under development.
 A